jesperBKR/P4/README.md

-4th Semester Project In Robotics AAU
+Group 461's 4th Semester Project In Robotics AAU
 ====================================

 This repository holds the RUPEE software  developed for Group 461's 4th semester project in robotics at AAU.